Invvard/EZLayoutDisplay/README.md

 You can browse the different layers by hitting the **Space** bar.

-It is designed to be a quick reminder of your layout so as soon as it lose the focus or if you hit the **Escape** key, the layout window will disappear.
+It is designed to be a quick reminder of your layout, so as soon as it loses focus or if you hit the **Escape** key, the layout window will disappear.

 ## Roadmap
 Right now, settings and customisation are a bit scarce but I've a lot of ToDos and ideas to implement.